 11

 1779.
-Date traditionally observed in American Polonia as Pułaski Day in honor of death of Casimer Pułaski, 34, Polish-born American patriot, who died from battle wounds suffered at Savannah, Georgia.
+Date traditionally observed in American Polonia as Pułaski Day in honor of death of Casimir Pułaski, 34, Polish-born American patriot, who died from battle wounds suffered at Savannah, Georgia.
 In 2005, his alleged remains were reinterned in a monument named in his honor in Savannah.

 1968.
 Birth of actress and singer Jane Krakowski, best known for her role as Jenna Maroney on the sitcom 30 Rock, for which she received four Primetime Emmy Award nominations for Outstanding Supporting Actress in a Comedy Series.
 She also received acclaim for her performance as Elaine Vassal on Ally McBeal, for which she was nominated for a Golden Globe Award.